estevaowat/fastfeet/README.md

 ## Show your support

-Give a ⭐️ if this project helped you!
+Give a ⭐️ if you liked this project!

 ---

-_This README was generated with ❤️ by [readme-md-generator](https://github.com/kefranabg/readme-md-generator)_
+_This README was generated with ❤️_